Discover the most loved pubs across Newcastle

 The Prince of Merewether

-Although we love a classic pub meal, we’re also not mad about all the pubs that have really taken things up a notch dining-wise in recent years.
-The Prince of Merewether is one such pub, and its menu reads more like a restaurant menu, featuring dishes like kingfish carpaccio with yuzu & citrus ponzu, and blue swimmer crab linguine with chilli, garlic, lemon, and parsley.
-Typical pub fare is still accounted for, but the Prince has kicked things up a level, doing one of the best steaks in Newcastle and excellent pizzas on house-made dough.
+Although we love a traditional pub meal, we’re not mad about the pubs that have taken things up a notch dining-wise in recent years.
+The Prince of Merewether is one such pub, with feature dishes like kingfish carpaccio and blue swimmer crab linguine.
+Typical pub fare is still accounted for, but The Prince has kicked things up a level, doing one of the best steaks in Newcastle and excellent pizzas on house-made dough.

 Where: 1 Morgan St, Merewether